learn-co-students/scraping-flatiron-code-along-v-000/README.md

 #### Scraping Course Description

-Once again, use the magnifying glass to hover over the first course's description.
+Once again, use the selector tool to hover over the first course's description.
 You should see a tag appear with the following text: `p 750. blah blah some pixels`.
 Okay, it looks like we have our selector: the `p` tag.

 Try out the following line in your console: